BaggioWongHK/BaggioWongHK/README.md

     10. Monitoring ops metrics / business metrics for anomalies after dial up
     11. Experiment analysis and dial up conclusion
 28. Resist the temptation to code until requirements are 100% clear.
+    1. This doesn't block work on the parts are clear as long as they are sufficiently isolated from the unclear.
+    2. Implement in a way that allows for flexibility to change.
+Abstractions, composition, SOLID, interfaces can help.
+    3. Execute in a way that allows to defer important architectural decisions until we have more information.
+29. We share the responsibility for work artifacts, designs, code changes, contracts we approve.

 ## F. Process and Organization (Group) ([Back to top](#preamble))